Ricapar/wang-writer-5503/README.md

 I'm slowly going through all of the chips on the CPU board, verifying at the very least that they're getting the expected voltage on the their +5V pins.

 ## 2020-09-15
 Dumped the boot PROM from the middle motherboard.
-PROM chip is a Hitachi HN462716G; was able to get it dumped using XGPro with a TL866Plus EEPROM reader/writer.
+PROM chip is a Hitachi HN462716G; was able to get it dumped using XGPro with a TL866Plus EPROM reader/writer.

 The PROM dump contained some strings that seem to indicate that there may have been errors in reading the ROM.
 It's a 2K ROM chip, but according to the manual the ROM is wired into the bus at memory addresses 0xC000 thorugh 0xC400, indicating that it may only be actually mapping the first 1K of data out of the chip.
 The error is presented a bit past the 1K mark, so I'm not entirely sure if I'm already dead in the water with a PROM that's lost some bits over the last 40 years.